-The Headmaster for the school is Ms. Alison Chaney.
-The Headmaster reports to the Great Hearts Superintendent's office and is responsible for overseeing the day-to-day operations of the school.
-The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.
+The Headmaster is Alison Chaney.
+She reports to the Great Hearts Executive Director's office and is responsible for overseeing the day-to-day operations of the school.
+She directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

-The High School Assistant Headmaster is Mr. Brett Gilfillan.
-He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues for the high school.
+The High School Assistant Headmaster/Faculty Instructional Coach is Brett Gilfillan.
+He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues for the high school.
 He works to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
 His focus is on parent, teacher, and student matters (including school rules and procedures, and elevated disciplinary issues) at the high school level.
+He assists the Headmaster in establishing a healthy and vibrant faculty culture, while also assisting in the formation of various professional development opportunities for faculty.

-The Middle School Assistant Headmaster is Mr. Rich Gale.
-He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, and handling elevated student issues for the middle school.
-He works to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+The Middle School Assistant Headmaster is Justin Bell.
+He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns and handling elevated student issues for the middle school.
+He works to infuse the school culture with both joy and selfdiscipline while building a safe and vibrant school community.
 His focus is on parent, teacher, and student matters (including school rules and procedures, and elevated disciplinary issues) at the middle school level.
+He assists the Headmaster in establishing a healthy and vibrant faculty culture, while also assisting in the formation of various professional development opportunities for faculty.